- Injuries From Dog Bites

 Severing nerves and tearing muscle and tendons may require rehabilitation for you to regain vital motor skills.
 If rehabilitation follows several surgeries, the medical bill can be too costly for most people to pay.

 Your injuries can lead to time away from work, burdening your personal and family budget.
 An experienced attorney can claim lost wages, so your finances are not thrown off course due to the dog attack.

 Non-economic damages cover the mental anguish of losing a loved one or the loss of consortium and suffering costs of disfigurement.

 What Should You Do After a Dog Bite Incident?

-If you’re a dog attack victim in Illinois, you need to hold the animal owner liable.
+If you’re a dog attack victim, you need to hold the animal owner liable.
 After seeking emergency medical care, contact an experienced dog bite lawyer at Nessler & Associates.
 A personal injury attorney will ensure you recover your medical costs and pursue punitive damages if the dog owner acted with malice or egregious negligence.